joschahenningsen/joschahenningsen.github.io/backend/README.md

-This runs on some server webserver with php installed.
-In this case on fortune.joschas.page.
+This runs on some webserver with php installed.
+In this case fortune.joschas.page.

 You'll need cowsay and fortune.
 Just run `./installDependencies.sh`